datarobot-oss/helm-datarobot-plugin/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist

 <!-- [Place an '[X]' (no spaces) in all applicable fields.
 Please remove unrelated fields.] -->

-- [ ] updated `CHANGELOG.md` with new version and short description.
 - [ ] plugin version bumped in `plugin.yaml` according to [semver](http://semver.org/).
 - [ ] all tests are green